-The biopsy method chosen is based on several key factors.
+The type of skin biopsy method chosen is based on several key factors.
 The best dermatologists in Omaha pay critical attention to the type of conditions they suspect during examination and the location of the biopsy.
 Regardless of the technique used for obtaining a skin biopsy specimen, the specimen is afterwards sent to the laboratory.
 There it is processed, and a microscopic examination of the specimen then takes place.
 The key thing to understand is that the whole purpose for getting a skin biopsy is to assist in diagnosis.

 The best dermatologists know that one of the greatest challenges in the specialty of dermatology is the clinicopathologic correlation.
 This involves taking the pathology report from the skin biopsy and interpreting the results considering what each patient has going on with their skin condition.
 From that comes decisions about what to do in each case to treat the condition.

-As with any medical procedure, a skin biopsies can involve some discomfort.
+As with any medical procedure, a skin biopsy can involve some discomfort.
 In our clinics at Advanced Dermatology of the Midlands, we perform many thousands of skin biopsies every year.
 All our dermatology providers have vast experience in skin biopsy techniques.
 For all these reasons, we have put a huge focus on making biopsy procedures more tolerable for our patients.

 Our pain-reduction methods include:

-- special anesthetic preparation
+- special local anesthetic preparation

 - chilling of biopsy sites to reduce needle-stick discomfort